telerik/xaml-docs/controls/radgridview/events/export-events.md

 ---
 title: Export
 page_title: Export Events
-description: Learn more about the export events of Telerik's WPF DataGrid that occur when you export data from the grid.
+description: Learn more about the export events of Telerik's {{ site.framework_name }} DataGrid that occur when you export data from the grid.
 slug: gridview-events-export-events
 tags: export
 published: True